Leading ADHD treatment centre

-At Paracelsus Recovery, we design each treatment programme based on each person's unique set of needs.
+At Paracelsus Recovery, we design each treatment programme based on individual person’s unique set of needs.
 For ADHD, we emphasise mindfulness-based psychotherapy, biochemical restoration and medication (if necessary).
-Our number one aim is to help you manage your symptoms and restore your wellbeing.
+Our number one aim is to help you manage your symptoms and restore your well-being.

 Attention deficit hyperactivity disorder (ADHD) can be a difficult condition to live with as it can make a person feel exhausted and uncomfortable in their own skin and they can find it hard to find long-lasting joy in their passions, relationships or life.
 The toll this takes can lead to numerous other mental health conditions such as anxiety and depression or substance abuse issues.
 While challenging, ADHD is manageable with adequate treatment and support.

 At Paracelsus Recovery, we provide in-depth and comprehensive ADHD treatment programmes.
 Upon arrival, we provide a comprehensive assessment to identify all physical and emotional issues and to address any co-occurring mental health conditions.
 Based on the results of these tests, we then tailor-make a bespoke treatment plan based on your specific set of needs.

 Our specialised psychotherapists will use various techniques such as mindfulness-based cognitive-behavioural therapy to help you reduce your ADHD symptoms and develop the skills needed to manage them.
 You will also work closely with a psychiatrist and we will assign a live-in therapist who will stay in a self-contained section of your chosen residence.
 The live-in therapist will be available for emotional support 24/7.